Organised by Indigenous tourism operators for Indigenous tourism in AUSTRALIA

 Economists, Researchers, Scientists

-We wish to invite Indigenous and non-Indigenous people from Australia and throughout, to attend the conference to share and gather information.
+We wish to invite Indigenous and non-Indigenous tourism business operators from Australia and throughout to attend the conference to share and gather information.
 We also extend an invitation to participants to join us at the conference dinner in a relaxed atmosphere.
-To ensure that delegates attend and participate in the conference experience, it is important to note that to show accountability of delegates in meeting their obligation, each delegate will receive a Certificate of Attendance only when they attend 85% of all the conference sessions.
-In addition at the end of the conference, delegates will receive a copy of all papers & presentations presented at the conference through Dropbox.
+To ensure that delegates attend and participate, it is important to note that to show accountability of delegates in meeting their obligation, each delegate will receive a Certificate of Attendance only when they attend 85% of all the conference sessions.
+In addition, delegates will receive a compilation of all papers & presentations presented at the conference.

-Who: Individuals, Groups, NGOs, Government Agencies & Others
+Who: Individual First Nations Tourism Operators, Businesses, Government Agencies & Others

 Indigenous Conference Services (Australia) is a privately owned, wholly self-funded Indigenous business that specialises in events and conferences.
 Even though we are a self funded enterprise, we come from grass roots backgrounds with a burning passion for social justice issues.
 As such, we seek to compliment the workings of community initiatives and organisations across a broad spectrum of Indigenous affairs.
 The events that we design seek not to have a political agenda, however to compliment local, state and national organisations.
 Indigenous Conference Services (Australia) seeks to employ local community members wherever possible and gives a strong undertaking to adhere to local customs and protocols.
 As we are a not for profit enterprise, we are continually seeking to partner with organisations.
 ICS-MEES Pty Ltd is totally Indigenous owned and over time has helped establish Indigenous controlled organisations free of charge.
 Our next major project is to establish and develop a fully Indigenous Children Services within the Wide Bay region.
 Our vision for the service is that it will be a stand-alone, privately sponsored organisation in which the core values are the protection of our children through reducing the number of children entering state-controlled child safety and care.